-At the beginning of 2002 we received news that our school was entitled to a “Specialist and General classroom “upgrade.
-The classroom aspect was very straight forward, however the Specialist upgrade involved the potential development of a new gymnasium and music complex.
+At the beginning of 2002, we received news that our school was entitled to a “Specialist and General classroom “upgrade.
+The classroom aspect was very straight forward.
+However, the Specialist upgrade involved the potential development of a new gymnasium and music complex.
 This required close scrutiny and much discussion.
-Initially our gym allocation wasn’t large enough for our purposes.
+Initially, our gym allocation wasn’t large enough for our purposes.
 It was decided to investigate the formation of a school co-operative to enable us to borrow money for the extra building space.
-We completed this task and with the help of the little known “Interest subsidy grant scheme” we serviced this loan over the next 10 year period.
+We completed this task, and with the help of the little known “Interest subsidy grant scheme,” we serviced this loan over the next 10 year period.
 The money was used to triple the size of the gymnasium and also to elevate the floor of the music room.
-This provided us with the ability to fold back the doors and utilise the music room as a stage area.
+This provided us with the ability to fold back the doors and utilise the music room as a staging area.

 The final building development occurred as a result of the Global Financial Crisis in 2008.
-The Labour Government initiated an “Economic Stimulus Package” which provided all schools with a new school building.
-Ours, incorporated 6 new classrooms and dispersal space.
-It is “state of art” building and allows for 21st century learning opportunities for our children.
-We know, children learn in different ways and at different rates and our school now provides children with a range of learning environments for their instruction.
+The Labour Government initiated an “Economic Stimulus Package”, which provided all schools with a new school building.
+Ours incorporated 6 new classrooms and dispersal space.
+It is a “state of art” building and allows for 21st-century learning opportunities for our children.
+We know children learn in different ways and at different rates, and our school now provides children with a range of learning environments for their instruction.

 1 Assistant Principal

 4 Leading teachers

 4 Specialist staff – L.O.T.E.
 Indonesian, Art, Music, Physical Education